mithril-security/blindai/client/README.md

 **Simulation mode** enables to bypass the process of requesting and checking the attestation and will ignore the TLS certificate.

-Usage examples can be found in [tutorial](./tutorial) folder.

 Before you run an example, make sure to get `policy.toml` and `host_server.pem` (if you are not using the simulation mode) that are generated in the server side.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.